Classification of strongly asymptotically log del Pezzo flags and surfaces: Classification of SALdP flags with zero-dimensional locus in the boundary

 \section{Classification of SALdP flags with zero-dimensional locus in the boundary}

-Motivated by Proposition \ref{noawaynotailProp}, we restrict our attention in this article to proper blow-ups of points on the boundary.
+Motivated by Proposition \ref{noawaynotailProp}, we restrict our attention in this article to smooth boundary blow-ups.
 The next result builds on the tools of \S\ref{flagsec} to completely classify SALdP flags arising from blow-ups of points on the boundary.

-\bthm \lb{MainFlagthm} Let $\big(s,c=\sum_{i=1}^{r}c_i\big)$ be \saldp pair that is not the proper blow-up on the boundary (recall Definition \ref{properdef}) of any other \saldp pair.
+\bthm \lb{MainFlagthm} Let $\big(s,c=\sum_{i=1}^{r}c_i\big)$ be \saldp pair that is not the smooth boundary blow-up (recall Definition \ref{properdef}) of any other \saldp pair.
 Suppose also that $\rk(\Pic(s))\le 2$ so that $(s,c)$ is one of the pairs listed in \PR{baseprop}.
 Then $P_\pi\subset\Sig\subset s$ is a SALdP flag with $P_\pi\subset c$ if and only if it is one of the following (the numbering of the pairs matches the notation of \PR{baseprop}):

 \begin{itemize} \item [$\mathrm{(I.1A})$] $c\cap \Sig =\{p_1,\ldots,p_{m}\}\subset \Sig\not=c$ with $m>0$, so that $\sum_{i=1}^m\mult_{p_k}\Sig=\Sig.c$, i.e., $\tSig.\tc=0$,

 \noi $\{p_1,\ldots,p_9,\ldots,p_{m}\}\subset \Sig=c$ with $ \, m\ge9$,